aws-deadline/deadline-cloud/DEVELOPMENT.md

 * Changing a default argument value is a breaking change.
 * Changing the location that a file or directory is created should be considered to be a breaking change.
 These locations have a tendancy to become de-facto parts of the public contract as users build automation that assumes these locations is unchanged.

+### Library Dependencies

+Library dependencies are Python packages required to build and run the Deadline Cloud Python project.
+Dependencies are specified in the `dependencies` section of `pyproject.toml`.

+The Deadline Cloud library is designed to be integrated into third-party applications that have bespoke and customized deployment environments.
+Adding dependencies will increase the chance of library version conflicts and incompatabilities.
+Please evaluate the addition of each new dependency.

+We try to minimize the number of dependencies required to build and run Deadline Cloud.
+When contributing changes, please consider the following.

+#### Why is a new dependency needed?

+* Is the dependency library functionality required small enough to have a minimal version added to the Deadline Cloud code base?

+#### Quality of the dependency

+* Is the dependency active, reputable or maintained by a reputable source?
+Considerations can include:
+    - PyPI download stats
+    - GitHub stars
+    - GitHub dependency graph showing downstream consumers
+* Is it well-maintained?
+* Is the library released regularly or recently?

+#### Version Pinning

+* How should we pin the version of this new dependency?
+    - Please consider changes over time such as API or CLI command evolution and breakage.
+* Does the library follow a versioning scheme such as semver?

+#### Licensing

+*   Please ensure the license of the dependency is compatible with the distribution license of this library.
+*   Please attribute dependencies in https://github.com/aws-deadline/deadline-cloud/blob/mainline/THIRD_PARTY_LICENSES.

 ### Qt and Calling AWS (including AWS Deadline Cloud) APIs